Gepetto/quadruped-reactive-walking/README.md

 * You can define a new gait in `src/Planner.cpp` using `create_trot` or `create_walk` as models.
 Create a new function (like `create_bounding` for a bounding gait) and call it inside the Planner constructor before `create_gait_f()`.

-* You can modify the swinging feet apex height in `include/quadruped-reactive-control/Planner.hpp` with `max_height_feet` or the lock time before touchdown with `t_lock_before_touchdown` (to lock the target location on the ground before touchdown).
+* You can modify the swinging feet apex height in `include/quadruped-reactive-control/Planner.hpp` with `maxHeight_` or the lock time before touchdown with `lockTime_` (to lock the target location on the ground before touchdown).

 * For the MPC QP problem you can tune weights of the Q and P matrices in the `create_weight_matrices` function of `src/MPC.cpp`.